John-Carson/37signals-style-guide/development-philosophy.md

 # What They Deliberately Avoid

-> Patterns and gems 37signals chooses NOT to use.
+> Patterns and gems we choose NOT to use.

 ---